ameli/WhereIsMyPlume/README.md

   You can install these packages, for instance, with anaconda by

       sudo conda install -c conda-forge jupyter numpy scipy matplotlib basemap

+  Alternatively, the above packages may be installed by pip via

+      cd WhereIsMyPlume
+      sudo pip install requirements.txt

   Also, install Matlab engine for Python by